Some cattle ranchers struggle to break even despite increasing beef prices

 WICHITA, Kan.
-(KSNW) – Since last year, the price of beef has skyrocketed about 20%, but many Kansas farmers and ranchers are not seeing a profit.
+(KSNW) – Since last year, the price of beef has skyrocketed about 20%, but many Kansas farmers and ranchers do not see a profit.

 Experts say the driving force for the increase is due to the cost of business going up.